jasonsjones/doubly-linked-list/README.md

 * ### insertAfter(nodeData, dataToInsert)
     Inserts a node (with the `dataToInsert`) _after_ the first node containing `nodeData`

+* ### concat (DoublyLinkedList)
+    Merge this list and `DoublyLinkedList` into a new list.
+This method does not change the existing lists, but instead returns a new list.

 * ### remove()
     Removes the tail node from the list